Rachel Blaney ‘humbled’ as NDP incumbent earns second term - North Island Gazette

 “Right at the get-go we were hearing about affordability, and then in the latter part (of the campaign) it kind of shifted to having jobs, so I’m quite surprised at the results,” she says.
 “We have a lot of people here whose jobs are dependant on the resource sector, and if we’re going to shut down our resources – such as aquaculture – and mess around with our fisheries like they did this past summer with the chinook fisheries, not support the oil and gas sector, what’s going to be left?”

-The Greens’ Mark de Bruijn, who came in third in the riding, said the results proved bittersweet.
+The Greens’ Mark de Bruijn, who came in third in the riding, with 8,899 votes (14.3 per cent), said the results proved bittersweet.

 Compared to four years ago, the party’s popular vote nearly doubled in the riding.